 - For each batch, heat 4 tablespoons oil in the skillet on medium high.
 Once the oil is hot enough, slide six to eight fish cakes and lower the heat to medium and shallow fry both sides for 2 to 3 minutes each until golden brown.
 Once done, transfer to a plate lined with paper towels.

-- Serve these Indian fish cakes (shami kabab) in a platter with some onion and lime slices.
+- Serve these spicy fish cakes in a platter with some onion and lime slices.
 May serve these as an appetizer, side dish, snack or they can be used to make sandwiches.

 - Fry at optimum temperature and do not reuse the same oil, for minimal absorption of oil.

-- The fish cakes can be breaded and frozen for up to 2 months, especially in freezers that do not form ice crystals on the patties (kababs).
+- The fish cakes can be breaded and frozen for up to 2 months, especially in freezers that do not form ice crystals on the patties.
 Prior to frying, thaw the patties.

 - Alternatively they can be fried, wrapped in parchment paper and packed in freezer safe bags and frozen.
 Just thaw them and heat in a toaster oven, conventional oven or on a skillet.

-- Roasted chickpea flour, ginger garlic paste, dried mint, garam masala, turmeric, ground cumin and ground coriander are available at Indian and Middle eastern grocery stores or online.
+- Roasted chickpea flour, dried mint, turmeric, ground cumin and ground coriander are available at Middle eastern grocery stores or online.

 - May choose alternative oils for those with allergies.